Home

 If there's a chance we would like to sell it down the road though - maybe to a local school or community center, a health club, the 350 pound jogger - who knows?
 We don't want to limit ourselves only to buyers like us with our needs.
 Just sorta smart advance planning.
 (Hmm.
 Maybe we did learn a thing or two along the way!)

-NOTE: We're not equipment specialists nor is this list meant to be an equipment review.
-These are features pointed out to us by many folks specializing in tread mills as important.
+NOTE: We're not equipment specialists.
+This machine is a 'cadillac' version that we feel at our age has the features, benefits and added quaility we deserve.
+We list the features pointed out to us by many folks specializing in tread mills.
 We agree and have added a few of our own from an 'oldies' point of view that those youngsters might not tweak to.

 Page copy protected against web site content infringement by Copyscape